jkzorz/SituSeq/README.md

 # Seaquencing
 Workflows for offline analysis of 16S rRNA Nanopore data.
 Using a standard spec **windows 10** laptop

+# Installation
+Before running the workflow offline, the following programs need to be installed:

+1. Windows substem for linux (wsl)
+2. cutadapt/or NanoFilt?
+3. blast
+4. Rstudio and packages *dada2* and *tidyverse*
+5. Optional: taxonomy database(s) (e.g. *Silva*: https://zenodo.org/record/4587955#.YfxAfOrMI2w )

+*something to address: MinKnow automatically calculates "pass" or "fail" for reads based on average quality scores (https://bioinformatics.stackexchange.com/questions/8735/how-does-minknow-classify-1d-reads-as-pass-or-fail).
+Is this quality score high enough for our purposes?

 ## Install windows subsystem for linux
-Install windows subsystem for linux (wsl) and open from windows power shell
+Install windows subsystem for linux (wsl) (https://docs.microsoft.com/en-us/windows/wsl/install) and open from windows power shell

 Open wsl (by typing ```wsl``` in powershell) and install *cutadapt* (https://cutadapt.readthedocs.io/en/stable/)

 ```
 #install using pip